What Is Abdominoplasty?

 Dr. Barrera often uses some amount of liposuction to remove areas of fat in these procedures.
 But you can also choose to have him perform liposuction on your upper thighs or lower buttocks at the same time as your abdominoplasty is being performed.
 That way you have just a single recovery, rather than two.

 What Will My Recovery from Abdominoplasty Be Like?

-Abdominoplasty is major surgery involving large incisions and extensive tissue repositioning use to be a very painful operation, however with Dr. Barrera, at the end of the surgery will use Exparel (a long acting local anesthetic) which will allow you to go home the same day or Local hotel if you are from out of town with minimal to no pain.
+Abdominoplasty is a major surgery involving large incisions and extensive tissue repositioning use to be a very painful operation, however with Dr. Barrera, at the end of the surgery will use Exparel (a long-acting local anesthetic) which will allow you to go home the same day or Local hotel if you are from out of town with minimal to no pain.

 You’ll likely be able to return to work in a week, but you may need longer.
 If you have a sedentary job, this will be easier than if you stand for portions of your job.
 There will be residual soreness; this will diminish within a couple of weeks, but it can come and go for a couple of months.
 Any strenuous exercise or lifting of any amount of weight will need to be put off for at least six weeks.

 What Will My Results Be Like?